FabiMi/myFlix-Angular-client/README.md

 Enjoy exploring the world of movies with myFlix!

+## Installation Steps

+Clone the Repository:
+bash
+Copy code
+git clone <repository-url>
+cd my-flix-angular-client
+Install Dependencies:
+Copy code
+npm install
+Angular CLI Installation (If not already installed globally): css
+Copy code
+npm install -g @angular/cli@16.0.5
+Build the Application:
+Copy code
+ng build
+Run the Application Locally:
+Copy code
+ng serve
+The application will be accessible at http://localhost:4200/.
+Testing:

+To run tests, use the following command:

+bash
+Copy code
+ng test
+Deployment:

+To deploy the application, follow these steps:

+Build the Production Version:
+css
+Copy code
+ng build --configuration=production
+Deploy to GitHub Pages (optional - if required to host on GitHub Pages): bash
+Copy code
+npx angular-cli-ghpages --dir=dist/my-flix-angular-client
+Note: Ensure that you have the necessary access rights to the repository (if hosting on GitHub Pages).

+That's it!
+The "my-flix-angular-client" application should now be installed, built, and running locally.
+Additionally, you can deploy it to a web server or hosting platform of your choice.

+Remember to replace <repository-url> in step 1 with the actual URL of the repository if you haven't done so already.
+Also, make sure to update the Angular and other dependencies to their latest versions based on your project requirements.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.

 ## Development server